mdibella-dev/cm-faq/README.md

 ### Latest changes to the main branch

-* New: Backport code, styles and scripts from CM theme
+* New: Backport code, styles and scripts from [CM Theme](https://github.com/mdibella-dev/cm)
 * New: Add package.json with development scripts
 * New: Add DE translation.
 * Improve: Add namespace var to hooks